35ajstern/simple_academic_website/index.md

 <ul>
 	<li> Detecting natural selection, from alleles to complex traits </li>
 	<li> Disentangling selection on pleiotropically-related traits </li>
+	<li> The role of ancestry in heritable trait variation </li>
-	<li> Modeling stratification in GWAS and its implications for downstream analysis (e.g. tests for selection) </li>
+	<li> Stratification in GWAS, and its implications for downstream analysis (e.g. tests for selection) </li>
 </ul>

 #### Background
 In 2015 I graduated from Northwestern University, where I did my undergraduate studies with <a href="https://adamhockenberry.com/">Adam Hockenberry</a> and <a href="https://amaral.northwestern.edu/">Luís Amaral</a> at the Northwestern Institute for Complex Systems.
-From 2017-2018 I was a Computational Biology Fellow at AncestryDNA, where I worked with <a href="http://songsy.github.io/">Shiya Song</a> and Dan Garrigan, studying the recent demographic history of humans in North America using both genetic and genealogical data.
+From 2017-2018 I was a Computational Biology Fellow at AncestryDNA, where I worked with <a href="http://songsy.github.io/">Shiya Song</a> and Dan Garrigan, where I developed statistical models for inferring genealogical relationships from genetic data, and studied the recent demographic history of humans in North America.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>